George Padmore

 George Padmore (28 June 1903 – 23 September 1959), born Malcolm Ivan Meredith Nurse, was a leading Pan-Africanist, journalist, and author.
 He left his native Trinidad in 1924 to study medicine in the United States, where he also joined the Communist Party.

 From there he moved to the Soviet Union, where he was active in the party, and working on African independence movements.
 He also worked for the party in Germany but left after the rise of Nazism in the 1930s.
-In 1935, the USSR made a decisive shift in foreign policy: Britain and France, colonial powers with colonies in Africa, were classified as "democratic-imperialisms"—a lower priority than the category of "fascist-imperialist" powers, in which Japan and Germany fell.
+In 1935, the official foreign policy of the USSR shifted, Britain and France, colonial powers with colonies in Africa, were now referred "democratic-imperialisms", a lower priority than the category of "fascist-imperialist" powers, Germany and Japan.
 This shift fell into direct contradiction with Padmore's prioritization of African independence, as Germany and Japan had no colonies in Africa.
-Padmore broke instantly with the Kremlin, but continued to support socialism.
+Padmore broke instantly with the Kremlin, but continued to support socialism ideologically.
+In 1939, the official view shifted again, as it did after 1941, and afterwards.

-Padmore lived for a time in France, before settling in London.
+Padmore lived for a time in France, before settling in London, England, in 1934.
 Toward the end of his life he moved to Accra, Ghana, where he helped shape the politics of Kwame Nkrumah and the Convention People's Party.

 Biography

 Early years

 Malcolm Ivan Meredith Nurse, better known by his pseudonym George Padmore, was born on 28 June 1903 in Arouca District, Tacarigua, Trinidad, then part of the British West Indies.
 His paternal great-grandfather was an Asante warrior who was taken prisoner and sold into slavery at Barbados, where his grandfather was born.
 His father, James Hubert Alfonso Nurse, was a local schoolmaster who had married Anna Susanna Symister of Antigua, a naturalist.

-Nurse attended Tranquillity School in Port of Spain, before going to St Mary's College for two years (1914 and 1915).
-He transferred to the Pamphylian High School, graduating from there in 1918.
-After that he worked for several years as a reporter with the Trinidad Publishing Company.
+Nurse attended Tranquillity Intermediate College in Port of Spain, before going to St Mary's College for two years (1914 and 1915).
+He transferred to Pamphylian High School, graduating from there in 1918.
+After that, he worked for several years as a reporter with the Trinidad Publishing Company.

 In late 1924, he travelled to the United States to take up medical studies at Fisk University, a historically black college in Tennessee.
 He had recently married, on 10 September that year, and his wife Julia Semper would later join him in America.
 She left behind their daughter Blyden, who was born in 1925 (and died in 2012).
 According to Nurse's instruction, she was named in honour of the African nationalist Edward Blyden of Liberia.
 Nurse subsequently registered at New York University but soon transferred to Howard University.